Frequently Asked Questions

 A:

-Newly admitted students will attend a New Student Orientation before the beginning of each term.
-Students will have the opportunity to learn more about WGTC and register for classes.
-You will receive these important dates and other reminders in your acceptance letter.
+Newly admitted students will attend a New Student Orientation before the beginning of each semester and register for classes.